param-thakker/Particle_Simulation/README.md

 # Particle_Simulation

-A Particle Simulator built using C and OpenGL.
+A Particle Simulator built using C and OpenGL Library.
 ---
 **How to Use**
 ---